MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 1. Click the **Approve** button to finalize the changes.

-1. In your Unity project, in your project's **Assets** folder, inspect the WebView2 prefab.
+1. In your Unity project, in your project's **Assets** folder, inspect the WebView prefab.

 The Microsoft Mixed Reality WebView plugin for Unity is now installed and imported.
 Continue with the next Step below.